 Taxation: SIP vs RD

-- Equity SIPs are taxed as capital gains
+- Equity mutual funds are taxed as capital gains

-- ELSS SIPs offer tax benefits under Section 80C
+- ELSS funds offer tax benefits under Section 80C

-👉 From a tax perspective, SIP is more efficient, especially for long-term investors.
+👉 SIP is generally more tax-efficient than RD for long-term investors.

 Real-Life Example: SIP vs RD for a Salaried Indian